 Where is Punta Arenas Located?

 Punta Arenas is accessible by a 4hr flight from Santiago, often with a short stop-over in Puerto Montt.
-The Southern-most city of the American continent.
+It is the southern-most city of the American continent.
 It is situated on the northern bank of the Straits of Magellan, opposite Tierra del Fuego, and is a relatively clean, modern city with an unusual history based on maritime trade, sheep ranching, coal mining and more recently petroleum extraction.

 A Brief History About Punta Arenas

-Punta Arenas Arrivals and Transfers
+Punta Arenas Arrivals & Transfers

 Arrivals to Punta Arenas are usually from Santiago on a flight that takes about 4hrs if direct and 4.5hrs if there has been a stop off at Puerto Montt.

-Punta Arenas Places of Interests
+Punta Arenas Places of Interest

-The area around the main plaza has some historic architectural interest as some of the buildings have a similar look and style found in some northern European countries.
+The area around the main plaza has some historic architectural interest, as some of the buildings have a similar look and style found in some northern European countries.

-The city tour will usually include a visit to the Bulnes Fort because it is the “birth place” of Punta Arenas, although it is a quite a basic to look at.
+Should you have the time a city tour will usually include a visit to the Bulnes Fort because it is the “birth place” of Punta Arenas, although it is a quite a basic to look at.
 It is the location of the first settlement until the population moved to where the city is now.
 Further south west of Punta Arenas is Point Froward – the southern-most point of continental South America, marked with a nearby lighthouse.

 However, perhaps the main “things” of interest are the various types of marine life that can been seen at close quarters.
 Magellan penguins can be seen on Santa Magdalena island (home to thousands of penguins); King Rey penguins can be seen via a long full day trip over to Tierra del Fuego and Hump-back whales can be seen in the Francisco Coloane Marine Park.